-With his intricate feet, he controlled the tempo of the game, leaving defenders bewildered and bothered, often making them question their statuses as professional footballers in the heart of defence.
-That 2-0 defeat was a lesson for two esteemed footballers who would go on to rack up more than 1,000 combined appearances for Los Blancos.
+With his intricate feet, he controlled the tempo of the game, leaving defenders bewildered and bothered, often making them question their statuses as professional footballers in the heart of the defence.
+That 2-0 defeat was a lesson for two esteemed footballers who would go on to rack up more than a thousand combined appearances for Los Blancos.

-His first such clash with the board occurred in February 1993, when he demanded the permission to represent his national side against historical rivals Brazil in the AFA centenary game, then play against Denmark in the grand Artemio Franchi Cup – the tie between the winners of the Copa América and the European Championships, who at the time were Denmark.
+His first such clash with the board occurred in February 1993, when he demanded the permission to represent his national side against historic rivals Brazil in the AFA centenary game, then play against Denmark in the grand Artemio Franchi Cup – the tie between the winners of the Copa América and the European Championship, who at the time were Denmark.

 Sevilla requested that Maradona only participated in one of the two games to accommodate him in a league fixture against Logroñés.
 Instead, he decided to defy the Sevilla board and play all three games, with two being in South America.
 Worse still, he put on an awful showing away at Logroñés to keep himself fully fit for his international fixtures and further anger everyone associated with the club.

 Just when one thought Maradona was turning the corner following a drug bust, eventual suspension and a refreshed start at Sevilla, he was back at it again with his old customs.
 He was disbursing penalties for racing his Porsche around town amid reports of him spending time at nightclubs deep into the night.
 The hitches caused club president Luis Cuervas to hire a private detective to follow Maradona’s steps and keep him in order, but he was simply uncontrollable following his fine start.